‘Russian Backdoor Overture’ to Kushner Involved Close Putin Ally

 In July, he admitted to having met with four Russians during the campaign and transition, information he had not previously divulged when he applied for his high-level security clearance.
 The “foreign contacts” list on his disclosure form, initially left blank, was updated three times to include more than 100 names — just a slight oversight.

-Kushner also reportedly testified under oath to congressional investigators that he had no knowledge of any campaign contacts with Wikileaks, even though Donald Trump, Jr. had sent him an email about his conversations with the organization.
-He failed to mention that he had attended an infamous June 2016 meeting set up by Donald Trump, Jr. at Trump Tower, in which a Russian lawyer, Natalia Veselnitskaya, allegedly offered “dirt” on Hillary Clinton.
+Kushner also reportedly testified under oath to congressional investigators that he had no knowledge of any campaign contacts with WikiLeaks, even though Donald Trump Jr. had sent him an email about his conversations with the organization.
+He failed to mention that he had attended an infamous June 2016 meeting set up by Donald Trump Jr. at Trump Tower, in which a Russian lawyer, Natalia Veselnitskaya, allegedly offered “dirt” on Hillary Clinton.

-That gathering took place just weeks before the aborted attempt by Torshin to meet with campaign officials (and a couple of months after the now-indicted George Papadopoulous told the Trump campaign that Moscow had incriminating information on Clinton).
+That gathering took place just weeks before the aborted attempt by Torshin to meet with campaign officials (and a couple of months after the now-indicted George George Papadopoulous told the Trump campaign that Moscow had incriminating information on Clinton).

-And then there was the secret backchannel Kushner tried to set up with the Russian ambassador soon after President Trump’s victory.
+And then there was the secret back channel Kushner tried to set up with the Russian ambassador soon after President Trump’s victory.

-Kushner was among the leading voices advocating for President Trump to fire former FBI Director James Comey to forestall an investigation into Russian electoral interference, a move that backfired by leading to the appointment of Special Counsel Robert Mueller.
-As Mueller’s investigation begins to snare some Trump administration targets, Kushner continues to dissemble about which Russians he spoke to and he spoke to them.
+Kushner was among the leading voices advocating for President Trump to fire former FBI director James Comey to forestall an investigation into Russian electoral interference, a move that backfired by leading to the appointment of Special Counsel Robert Mueller.
+As Mueller’s investigation begins to snare some Trump administration targets, Kushner continues to dissemble about which Russians he spoke to and when he spoke to them.

 In July, after testifying on the matter to the Senate, Kushner insisted in a rare public appearance that he “did not collude with Russia.”
 Perhaps not.
 But it doesn’t take much investigative prowess to sense that he’s not on, or even near, the level.